 You’re usually expected to complete regular work experience when applying for medicine.
 This can be:

 - paid employment in a job working with the general public

 As part of your application, we usually ask for evidence of your work experience.

 Please note that we are not expecting any NHS work experience to have occurred or be ongoing after March 2020 due to the Covid-19 pandemic.
 Your application for 2023 entry will not be negatively impacted if you’ve been unable to complete any NHS work experience in person.
 However, we will be looking for knowledge of the profession and an understanding of the scope of the role of a doctor and we may ask about this during your interview.

 Foundation progression options

-If you don't meet the grades for this course and meet specific criteria, you could apply for our Medicine with a Foundation Year course.
+If you meet specific criteria and don't expect to meet the grades for this course, you could apply for our Medicine with a Foundation Year course.
 It's the same great course, but it gives you an extra year to ensure you have the skills you need to succeed in Medicine.

-Please note that you cannot apply for both this course and the Medicine with a Foundation Year course.
+Please note that you cannot apply for both this course (A100) and the Medicine with a Foundation Year (A108) course.

 You cannot use other foundation courses at this university or any other medical school to transfer onto this course.